cvmfs/doc-cvmfs/cpt-repo.rst

 In addition, lines in ``.cvmfsdirtab`` that begin with an exclamation point (``!``) are shell patterns that will be excluded from those matched by lines without an exclamation point.
+Empty lines and comment lines starting with a pound sign (`#`) are ignored.
 For example a ``.cvmfsdirtab`` might contain these lines for the repository of the previous subsection:

 ::

+    # Nested catalogs for every platform
     /software/*
+    # Nested catalogs for every version
     /software/*/*
     ! */common
     /grid-certificates